Questions about our classes, programs, or swimming in general? Below you’ll find the answers you’re looking for.

 What is a Deck Manager?

 A Deck Manager is available to answer your questions regarding your child’s progress, a technique we are using in swim lessons, or any other questions you might have.
 They will educate you on lesson progression and practice activities.
 They evaluate your student and hand out ribbons as children pass skills in their level.
 We encourage you to speak with the Deck Manager at anytime.

 Do I need to bring my own lock for the lockers?

 (Madison location only) Anyone using the locker room is responsible for bringing their own lock.
 You cannot keep your lock on a specific locker any longer than when you are in the facility unless you pay a locker rental fee.
 Please remember that SwimWest is not responsible for any lost or stolen items.

 What if my child is not potty-trained?

 All children 36 months and younger need to wear 2 reusable swim diapers at the same time.
-Disposable swim diapers (such as “Lil’ Swimmers”) are not allowed in our pool.
+Disposable swim diapers (such as "Lil’ Swimmers") are not allowed in our pool.
 The cotton inside those diapers leaks out and clogs our pool filters.
 Our reusable diapers have a tighter fit which helps to avoid "accidents" in our pool.

 Where can I change and shower my child?

 For your convenience, our west side location has complete men’s and women’s locker rooms, as well as family showers and changing rooms.
 SwimWest does not allow children over the age of 5 in the opposite-gender locker room.
 Our Fitchburg location has an area with family changing rooms and rinse showers for your convenience.